THE EUROPEAN IDENTITY

 Europe clearly has something distinctive and vitally important to offer: it is the experience of a unique journey through centuries of exploration and conflict, errors and learnings, soul-searching and rebuilding.
 It is an experience of universal significance.
 One way or another, the world will have to learn these lessons, and it will certainly be the poorer if this European voice is not heard.

-Stephen Green was an international banker and Minister for Trade and Investment between 2011-13.
+STEPHEN GREEN was an international banker and Minister for Trade and Investment between 2011-13.
 He chairs the Natural History Museum, is an ordained priest of the Church of England and sits as a Conservative peer in the House of Lords.
-He is the author of Reluctant Meister: How Germany’s Past is Shaping its European Future.